belgort-clark/teach-access/unit-1/documents/module-1.md

 Well, it's our job to insure that the things we create on the web can be consumed by everybody.
 The World Wide Web Consortium (W3C) has developed several sets of guidlines that can help web developers create sites that everyone, regardless of their disability can use and access equally.

-We will be looking more at these guidelines in the next module.
+We will be looking more at these guidelines in other modules.